t04glovern/alexa-iot-traffic-lights/instructions/04_custom_slot.md

       "reprompt": {
         "outputSpeech": {
           "type": "SSML",
           "ssml": "<speak>Want to change the color of the lights?
-Say: Change lights to blue</speak>" }
+Say: set lights to blue</speak>" }
       },
       "shouldEndSession": false,